lsst-ts/ts_ofc/README.md

 ## 5. Content

+*The strategy pattern is used for the algorithm study.
+The decorator pattern is used for the data/ parameters needed in the new algorithm if necessary.*

 *This module contains the following classes and functions ([class diagram](./doc/ofcPythonClassDiag.png)):*

 - **DataShare**: Data share class for the information change used in the algorithms.
-This class includes the information of indexes of zk and DOF to use.
+This class includes the information of indexes of annular Zernike polynomials (zk) and DOF to use.
 - **Decorator**: Decorator interface class to add the new functions or attributes to the DataShare class.
 This helps the user to get the parameters needed in the new algorithms.
 - **OptStateEstiDataDecorator**: Optical state estimator data decorator class.
 This adds the functions/ attributes to DataShare class for the parameters needed in the OptStateEsti class (baseline algorithm).
 - **OptCtrlDataDecorator**: Optimal control data decorator class.
 This adds the functions/ attributes to DataShare class for the parameters needed in the OptCtrl class (baseline algorithm).
 - **OptStateEstiDefault**: Optical state estimator default class.
 The abstract function interface is declared in this class.
 The child class should realize the abstract funtion to estimate the optical state in the basis of DOF.
 - **OptStateEsti**: Optical state estimator class in the baseline algorithm.
-The optica state is estimated by the pseudo-inverse method.
+The optical state is estimated by the pseudo-inverse method.
 - **OptCtrlDefault**: Optimal control default class.
 The abstract function interface is declared in this class.
 The child class should realize the abstract funtion to calculate the offset of DOF.
 - **OptCtrl**: Optimal control class in the baseline algorithm.
 The offset is calculated by minimizing the cost function.
 - **ZTAAC**: Zernike to actuator adjustment calculator class.
 The high-level class to integrate the DataShare, OptStateEstiDefault, and OptCtrlDefault classes.